amnn/typed-geomlab-report/report.md

 \begin{align*}
   (\mathbf{num}:\mathbf{str})\cup(\mathbf{bool}:\mathbf{str})\prec(\mathbf{num}\cup\mathbf{bool}):\mathbf{str}
 \end{align*}
-The converse is not.
+The converse cannot be derived.
 To see why, let us have a look at an attempted proof (other attempted proofs will follow a similar pattern):

 \begin{prooftree}
   \AXC{$\vdots$}